Stilram19/piscine-object-module04-DesignPatterns/README.md

-# Advanced OOP Pescine - Module 04 (Design Patterns)
+# Advanced OOP Piscine - Module 04 (Design Patterns)

 ![](images/intro.png)

 ## About

-this is the fifth module of the advanced OOP pescine, it's about design patterns.
+this is the fifth module of the advanced OOP piscine, it's about design patterns.
 Here is the link to the [subject](https://cdn.intra.42.fr/pdf/pdf/101072/en.subject.pdf)

 ## Installation && Usage